How will Myanmar move forward following coup? | DW | 02.02.2021

 Poor communication between the NLD and the Tatmadaw could therefore be a reason for the sudden coup.

-Decades of mistrust between the military and the NLD civil government have left only a few channels of communication between both sides.
+Decades of mistrust between the military and the NLD civil government have left only a few channels of communication open between the sides.

 In 2015, when the military and its USDP party suffered a major defeat, Suu Kyi was open for talks with the incumbent president and ex-general Thein Sein and the commander in chief of the armed forces.

 "Since independence, the military has emphasized its integrity as the protector of the people and the nation.
-The disregard of their grievances struck at the core," Zöllner said.
+The disregard of their grievances struck its core," Zöllner said.

 Polish analyst Lubina also agrees that the military's injured pride, the renewed election defeat of its party (USDP), and the lack of communication channels ultimately led to the coup.